Community Meeting Space Policy

 No admission or attendance charge is to be made unless the Library is serving as a sponsor and funds from the attendance are necessary and announced in advance in order to provide the necessary gratuities or matching funds to produce the program.

-Use of the meeting room does not imply endorsement, support or co-sponsorship by the Library for the activities taking place in the meeting room.
+Use of the meeting room and office spaces does not imply endorsement, support, or co-sponsorship by the Library for the activities taking place in the meeting room.
 When the Library does sponsor events, it will be made clear that the Library endorses said event.

 Outside food and drink are not allowed.

-The Library Director is authorized to make decisions regarding the eligibility of groups or individuals to use the Library meeting rooms when questions arise.
-Decisions may be appealed in writing to the Library Board of Trustees for review.
-The decisions of the Library Board of Trustees shall be final.
+The Mary Vinson Memorial Library Branch Manager is authorized to make decisions regarding the eligibility of groups or individuals to use the Library meeting rooms and office spaces when questions arise.
+Decisions may be appealed in writing to the local Twin Lakes Library Board of Trustees for review.
+The decisions of the Twin Lakes Library Board of Trustees shall be final.

-The meeting room may be reserved up to one month in advance of the scheduled date.
-The Library Director or designated person on the Library staff will be responsible for confirming and scheduling any meeting room request.
+The meeting room and office spaces may be reserved up to one (1) month in advance of the scheduled date.
+Reservation requests must be made at least 24 hours in advance.
+Same-day reservation requests will not be honored.
+The Mary Vinson Memorial Library Branch Manager or designated library staff member(s) will be responsible for confirming and scheduling any meeting room request.
 Bookings are made on a first-come, first-serve basis.

-The meeting room will close twenty minutes prior to the closing of the Library facility.
+The meeting room and offices will close twenty minutes prior to the closing of the Library facility.